-There are limitations on what kinds of obligations can be entered into, which are set out in the Community Infrastructure Levy Regulations 2010.
+There are limitations on what kinds of obligations can be entered into, which are set out in the Community Infrastructure Levy Regulations.
 The parameters are that, to be taken into account by the Local Planning Authority, the obligations must be:

-Ashfords has extensive experience in drafting and negotiating section 106 agreements on behalf of developers, local planning authorities, affordable housing providers, landowners and mortgagees.
+We have extensive experience drafting and negotiating section 106 agreements on behalf of developers, local planning authorities, affordable housing providers, landowners and mortgagees.